cmchase/cmchase.github.io/_posts/2013-09-11-relative-solution.md

 While crude, this works.
 It is not a perfect solution, but the 4 pieces look level and fit well in the space.
 Things start falling a part when you remove context, though.
 Without the visual weight of the mirror, the 3 pieces look like they're stagger above each other.
 If, by magic, you remove the house and leave the 4 hanging in the air they'd totally look misaligned and crooked.

+As for the shadow - screw it.
+There's nothing I can do about the orientation of my house or the sun, and leaving the wall bare just isn't an option.
+I can't solve that problem and, you know what, it's probably not even a real problem.

 ## The Lesson

 Without proper context, it's hard to say whether a design solution really works.
 Dribbble shots don't even try to communicate a whole, portfolios rarely go into explanation about the problems being solve, and sometimes constraints can be too complicated to succinctly describe.